nadeemkhan786/MeetingScheduleassingment/README.md

 # MeetingScheduleassingment
-Meeting Schedule adding required people
+Meeting Schedule adding required people.
-Please run the MeetingscheduleSystem java file to see the output technology used Jframe, swing and Applet
+Please run the MeetingscheduleSystem java file to see the output.
+Technology used Jframe, swing and Applet